panjf2000/ants/README.md

 }
 ```

-`ants.Options`contains all optional configurations of ants pool, which allow you to customize the goroutine pool by invoking option functions to set up each configuration in `NewPool`/`NewPoolWithFunc`method.
+`ants.Options`contains all optional configurations of ants pool, which allows you to customize the goroutine pool by invoking option functions to set up each configuration in `NewPool`/`NewPoolWithFunc`method.

 ## Customize limited pool